biolink/biolink-model/.github/ISSUE_TEMPLATE/question.md

 ---

 **Question:**
 Please replace this text with a clear and concise description of what your question or issue is.
 Please include any relevant links.

-(After you create this ticket, you are welcome to come to our Help Desk office hours (currently Mondays at 10am PT / 1pm ET) to discuss your question.)
+To set up a meeting to discuss your question, please contact `smoxon at lbl dot gov` to set up a time.